auth0/docs/articles/quickstart/spa/angularjs/_includes/_centralized_login.md

 Create a reusable service to manage and coordinate user authentication.
 You can call the service's methods from your application.

 ::: note
 You can give the service any name.
-In the examples below, the service is called `authService` and the filename is `auth.service.js`.
+In the examples below, the service is `authService` and the filename is `auth.service.js`.
 :::

 Create a service and provide a `login` method that calls the `authorize` method from angular-auth0.